jexxme/openUptimes/README.md

 1. Connect your GitHub repository
 2. Add the REDIS_URL environment variable pointing to your Redis instance
 3. Deploy

+## Troubleshooting

+If you encounter issues with the status not displaying:

+1. Verify Redis connection in the server logs
+2. Try accessing the `/api/test-redis` endpoint to check Redis connectivity
+3. Make sure your services are properly configured in `lib/config.ts`
+4. Check browser console for any errors in the network requests

 ## Contributing